typst/packages/README.md

 are relative to the file they are used in.

 ## Published packages
+**Note:** We will start accepting package submissions sometime on the 28th of June.
+We'll be sure to put up a PR template before.

 This repository contains a collection of published packages.
 Due to its early and experimental nature, all packages in this repository are scoped in a `preview` namespace.
 A package that is stored in